- Redirection in WordPress

 - Edit Redirects for one or more 404 Error URLs

 But URL Redirection or HTTP Redirection in WordPress can also be accomplished easily using SEO plugins like Platinum SEO WordPress Plugin or the more popular Redirections plugin.
 But Redirections plugin might be too overwhelming for many WordPress users as many such plugins also let you use Regular Expressions to specify your HTTP Redirects.
 This might not be easy for non-programmers and there is always the risk of making mistakes in using Regex rules.
 Platinum SEO WordPress Plugin avoids using Regex and makes it simple for its users to accomplish any Redirection with simple one-to-one HTTP Redirect rules.These would suffice for most WordPress users to accomplish any Redirection.
 You can even redirect multiple Source URLs to a single Destination URL using this WordPress Plugin.
 If you are comfortable using Regex and is sure of what the regex rules will do, you may directly use the Apache or Nginx server configuration files to add the Rewrite rules.
 Here we will describe how to use Platinum SEO WordPress Plugin to configure Redirections in WordPress.

-HTTP Redirection Settings in Platinum SEO
+HTTP Redirection in WordPress

 To enable HTTP Redirects in Platinum SEO, navigate to Platinum SEO and Social Pack -> SEO -> Permalinks.

 You can find the following Settings under the section Redirection: